-SMD5 "Salt Message Digest".
-Based on the s password salting function. ame principle as MD5, with the addition of the --- --
+"Salt Message Digest".
+Based on the same principle as MD5, with the addition of the password salting function.
+Salt Message Digest".
+Based on the same principle as MD5, with the addition of the bassword salting function. -- -- ---

 The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.
 This method is not highly advised, as it has a relatively low level of security.